-\cite{shi2018massive} showed that the {\AvgMSE} has the convergence rate $O\big(L^{-1/2}m^{-1/3}\big)$ under the constraint that $L=o\left(m^{1/6}\right)$.
-In Theorem \ref{thm:asym-DC}, we will show that {\AvgSMSE} achieves the optimal convergence rate $O\big(n^{-\frac{\alpha}{2\alpha+1}}\big)$ under a constraint that $L=o\big( m^{\frac{2}{3}\left( \alpha-1\right)}\big)$, ignoring the logarithm term.
-A comparison under different specifications of $(L,m,n)$ is provided in Remark \ref{rem:rate_shi} after we establish the theoretical properties of {\AvgSMSE} in Section \ref{sec:theory-AvgSMSE}.
-In short, when $\alpha\geq 2$, the convergence rate of {\AvgSMSE} is at least $O(n^{-\frac25})$, better than {\AvgMSE} under a much weakened constraint of $L$.
-That being said, both methods require a constraint on the number of the subsets (i.e., the number of machines) $L$.
-To remove this constraint, we propose a multi-round SMSE in the following section.
+\cite{shi2018massive} showed that the \texttt{(Avg-MSE)} has the convergence rate $O (L^{-1/2}m^{-1/3} )$ under the constraint that $L=o (m^{1/6} )$.
+In Theorem~\ref{thm:asym-DC}, we will show that \texttt{(Avg-SMSE)} achieves the optimal convergence rate $O (n^{-\frac{\alpha}{2\alpha +1}} )$ under a constraint that $L=o ( m^{\frac{2}{3} ( \alpha -1 )} )$, ignoring the logarithm term.
+A comparison under different specifications of $(L,m,n)$ is provided in Remark~\ref{rem:rate_shi} after we establish the theoretical properties of \texttt{(Avg-SMSE)} in Section~\ref{sec:theory-AvgSMSE}.
+In short, when $\alpha \geq 2$, the convergence rate of \texttt{(Avg-SMSE)} is at least $O(n^{-\frac{2}{5}})$, better than \texttt{(Avg-MSE)} under a much weakened constraint of $L$.
+That being said, both methods require a constraint on the number of machines $L$.
+To remove this constraint, we propose a multiround SMSE in the following section.